MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3075-insecure-dtd-processing.md

 - <xref:System.Xml.XmlReader> is created with insecure default settings or values.

-In each of these cases, the outcome is the same: the contents from either the file system or network shares from the machine where the XML is processed will be exposed to the attacker, which may then be used as a DoS vector.
+In each of these cases, the outcome is the same: the contents from either the file system or network shares from the machine where the XML is processed will be exposed to the attacker, or DTD processing can be used as a DoS vector.

 ## How to fix violations